mosclofri/cucumber-ui-automation-test/README.md

 ### Implicit and Explicit Waits

- An **implicit** wait is to tell Driver to poll for a certain amount of time when trying to find an element or elements if they are not immediately available.
+ A **implicit** wait is to tell Driver to poll for a certain amount of time when trying to find an element or elements if they are not immediately available.
 Once set, the implicit wait is set for the life of the Web Driver object instance until it changed again.

- An **explicit** waits is the code you define to wait for a certain condition to occur before proceeding further in the code.
+ A **explicit** wait is the code you define to wait for a certain condition to occur before proceeding further in the code.
- WebDriverWait in combination with ExpectedCondition is most common way this can be accomplished.
+ WebDriverWait in combination with ExpectedCondition is the most common way this can be accomplished.

-    If (given implicit time >= explicit time) explicit time is ignored and driver will wait till implicit wait value if (given explicit time >= implicit time) max time taken to find element (or condition) will vary between implicit wait value and and sum of implicit wait and explicit wait
+    If (given implicit time >= explicit time) explicit time is ignored and driver will wait till implicit wait value if (given explicit time >= implicit time) max time taken to find the element (or condition) will vary between implicit wait value and the sum of implicit wait and explicit wait

  Setting high implicit wait is blindly telling Selenium, if you don't find my element, then wait for a certain time until.
  No matter what it is, no matter the consequence, no matter what happened, you wait until you either find it or wait duration has passed.
- So try to keep your implicit wait value as low as possible and use explicit wait where wait needed
+ So try to keep your implicit wait value as low as possible (better set to default value 1) and use explicit wait where wait needed

  * **Controlling Implicit Wait**